dyozie/pivotal-hd-docs/content/getting-started/hawq/pxf-hbase-external-enable-filter-pushdown.md

 The parameter `pxf_enable_filter_pushdown` when set, passes the predicates to the `RecordReader/InputFormat` improving the performance of the HAWQ queries.

 In this exercise we will showcase PXF predicate push-down feature.
-We will use `pxf_enable_filter_pushdown` statement .
+We will use `pxf_enable_filter_pushdown` statement.

 ##Pre-Requsities ##
-* We reuse the table created in the [PXF External Tables](/getting-started/hawq/pxf-hbase-external-tables.html).
-Hence complete this Lab before proceding further, if you have not already done.
+* We reuse the table created in the [PXF External Tables](/getting-started/hawq/pxf-hbase-external-tables.html) lab.
+Ensure to complete [PXF External Tables](/getting-started/hawq/pxf-hbase-external-tables.html) Lab before proceding further.
-* Make sure that HBase is running,if not start HBase using
+* Make sure that HBase is running, if not start HBase using

 	<pre class="terminal">
 	sudo /etc/init.d/hbase-master start